 The Simmrin Law Group can help you if you have been arrested for drug paraphernalia possession.
 We have years of experience with the court system and we understand how to fight drug paraphernalia charges – even the toughest cases.
 We will take your side without judgment and fight to protect you.

-Drug paraphernalia means any kind of device or equipment that it used to take illegal drugs.
-Usually, that means devices for either smoking or injecting a controlled substance.
-The truth is that this is a sneaky law – it’s a way for the police to bust you even if there are absolutely no drugs on your person.
+Drug paraphernalia means any kind of device or equipment that is used to take illegal drugs.
+Usually, that means devices for smoking or injecting a controlled substance.
+The truth is that this is a sneaky law – it’s a way for the police to arrest you even if there are absolutely no drugs on your person.

-Unfortunately, police take a very broad view of what counts as “paraphernalia,” and they will often make an arrest even if what you did isn’t technically illegal.
-This is why fighting your drug paraphernalia case can often result in a victory.
+Unfortunately, drug paraphernalia is a vague term and many items may be perceived as illegal.
 The most common devices considered drug paraphernalia include:

-Pipes used for smoking crack or methamphetamine
+- Pipes used for smoking crack or methamphetamine

-A cocaine spoon
+- A cocaine spoon

 There are also some items associated with drugs that do not count as paraphernalia:

 Los Angeles Possession of Drug Paraphernalia Defense Lawyer Near Me (310) 896-2723